zixuany7791/collaboration-practice/README.md

   a. the **raw markdown** of `line-numbers.md` _(but you don't need the preview)_
   b. the **Preview** of `README.md` _(but you don't need the raw markdown)_

-NOTE: it is easier to see `code snippets` on GitHub, so feel free to read the directions on there instead of in your IDE.
+NOTE 1: it is easier to see `code snippets` on GitHub, so feel free to read the directions on there instead of in your IDE.

+NOTE 2: after you type each command, make sure you READ what your command line says back to you!
+For example, if you type `commiy` instead of `commit`, you will get an error!
+If you get into this habit, you will save yourself a lot of headache!

 ---